proinsias/quotes/README.md

-# quotes
-My collection of quotes
+# My collection of quotes